 \subsection{Fine-Grained Classification Results}

 Table \ref{tb:finerefres} shows the results of the fine-grained misinformation classification task.
 The fine-grained misinformation classification task is evidence-based.
-This task further split the \textit{other} class from the coarse-grained evidence-based classification task into six more granular classes (Related Debunk, Related Misinformation, comment, question, relevant other and irrelevant) according to the given evidence.
-In the 'without leave claim' out cross-validation, all models drop around 0.2 average F1 scores compared to the coarse-grained evidence-based classification task.
+This task further split the \textit{other} class from the coarse-grained evidence-based classification task into six more granular classes (Related Debunk, Related Misinformation, Comment, Question, Relevant Other and Irrelevant) according to the given evidence.
+In the `without leave claim out' cross-validation, all models drop around 0.2 average F1 scores compared to the coarse-grained evidence-based classification task.
 The main performance decrease occurred in the fine-grained `Other' classes.
 The debunk and misinformation class-level F1 measure remains similar in performance (but slightly worse) as the coarse-grained evidence-based classification task.
 This is because the number of misinformation and debunk training samples are the same as coarse-grained evidence-based classification.
-The main challenge of the fine-grained classification is to predict samples from `other' classes further into six fine-grained classes.
+The main challenge of the fine-grained classification is to predict samples from `Other' classes further into six fine-grained classes.

-Figure~\ref{fig:confmatrixnoleave} shows the confusion matrix of BERT\_Pair results in the fine-grained classification without leave claim out validation.
-According to the figure, most Related Debunk/Misinformation samples are misclassified as Debunk/Misinformation.
-This may happen because all training samples are semantically similar to the query (the training samples are the top 20 tweets with the highest BERT embedding cosine similarity to query), and the model is unable to catch the difference between them.
-An example of this error type is presented in Figure \ref{fig:errorexp}, Query 1.
-The query misinformation states that steam from "boiling oranges" kills COVID-19.
+Figure~\ref{fig:confmatrixnoleave} shows the confusion matrix of BERT\_Pair results in the fine-grained classification `without leave claim out' validation.
+According to the figure, most `Related Debunk/Misinformation' samples are misclassified as `Debunk/Misinformation'.
+This may happen because all training samples are semantically similar to the IFCN claim (the training samples are the top 20 tweets with the highest BERT embedding cosine similarity to claim), and the model is unable to catch the difference between them.
+An example of this error type is presented in Figure \ref{fig:errorexp}, Claim 1.

+The misinformation claim states that steam from "boiling oranges" kills COVID-19.
 However, the tweet text being classified is debunking steam from "boiling water" kills COVID-19.
 The debunk is not directly addressing the query misinformation, therefore, the label should be "RELATED DEBUNK".